Skip to content Skip to footer

 • ProductHow do we make sure that we can make use of this data to improve our products?
 Making use of feedback and analyzing reader behavior etc to make sure products satisfy their needs.

 • Advertising – How can we make use of 1st party data in terms of advertising, in a responsible, transparent and compliant way?
 This depends on the tech solution and local context – where the publisher is in their development of the funnel, coming back to diversifying revenue streams.
-But the topic of bringing together different kinds of data from different sources (e.g. registration vs cookie vs subscription) is complex
+But the topic of bringing together different kinds of data from different sources (e.g. registration vs cookie consent vs subscription) is complex

 What about the AI initiative?